繁體中文PortuguêsLinkssearch

 Online enquiry on queuing situations of various services

-Publicity/Information > Immigration Information > Loss of Travel Document by Macao Residents outside Macao
+Publicity/Information > Immigration Information > Things to Do if a Macao Resident Loses the Travel Document outside Macao

-When Macao residents lose their travel document or the travel document is stolen in a foreign country, they should report to the local police immediately and then contact a Chinese representation (embassy, consulate or other organizations authorized by the Ministry of Foreign Affairs) there to apply for a Travel Permit.
-If they cannot contact any Chinese representation, they may seek assistance by calling our 24-hour overseas emergency hotline at (853) 2857 3333.
+Macao residents whose travel document is lost or stolen abroad should report to the local police immediately and then contact a Chinese representation (embassy, consulate or other organizations authorized by the Ministry of Foreign Affairs) there to apply for a Travel Permit.
+If they cannot contact any Chinese representation, they may seek assistance by calling the 24-hour overseas emergency hotline of the Public Security Police Force at (853) 2857 3333.

 Chinese Consulates: